 Interest rates paid by the CNB for appropriated statutory reserve funds are set by a decision of the Council of the Croatian National Bank.
 Until April 2005, the appropriated statutory reserve funds included the calculated statutory reserve funds that were deposit in a special statutory reserve account with the CNB, or maintained (in average) in banks' settlement accounts, or deposited in a special account with the CNB for the settlement of net positions in the National Clearing System (NCS).
-From April 2005, they include the calculated statutory reserve funds allocated to a special statutory reserve account with the CNB (column 3).
+From April 2005, they include the calculated statutory reserve funds allocated to a special statutory reserve account with the CNB.
+From March 2011 on, the CNB pays no remuneration on the reserve requirement funds (column 3).